fians/foto/README.md

 A common quickfix for this problem is using combination of CSS `background-image` and `media query`.
 But when it comes to dynamic images, it will make your HTML looks so dirty, and may be other people will have problem when they trying to fix other bugs on it.

-That's why I created Foto to solve this problem.
+That's why I created Foto.

 ## How to use